lucasbfernandes/job-worker/README.md

 2. `go build -o ./out/server cmd/server/*.go`
 3. `LOGS_DIR=<path-to-logs-dir> ./out/server`

+<strong>PS:</strong>

-PS: The Server uses the `LOGS_DIR` environment variable to create the folder that will contain process logs files.
+The Server uses the `LOGS_DIR` environment variable to create the folder that will contain process logs files.
+This is the absolute path of the directory, and if it already exists, it won't be created again.
+It is important to note that the server must have enough permissions to create the dir in that location.

+Example:

+`LOGS_DIR = /app/server/logs`

+Resulting files:

+* /app/servers/logs/<job-id>-stdout
+* /app/servers/logs/<job-id>-stderr